Overview of Configuration Management Controls for CMMC 2.0 Compliance

 Access Restrictions for Change (CM.L2-3.4.5)

-Limiting access to configuration settings and system changes reduces the risk of unauthorized modifications.
+Limiting access to configuration settings reduces the risk of unauthorized modifications.

 Least Functionality (CM.L2-3.4.6)

-The principle of least functionality requires that systems operate with only the essential software, services, and features necessary for their purpose.
+This principle requires systems to operate with only essential software, services, and features necessary for their purpose.

 Nonessential Functionality (CM.L2-3.4.7)

-Organizations must restrict the use of nonessential system capabilities, including unnecessary scripts, drivers, and services.
+Organizations must restrict unnecessary system capabilities, including scripts, drivers, and services.

 Application Execution Policy (CM.L2-3.4.8)